Sec 1 Science Tuition.

 Every WA tracked & teacher-monitored

 Weekly Assignment results are logged against each student by topic, by week.
-Teachers review trajectories weekly — not at term-end — so wobbles in answer-structuring or diagrams get caught and scheduled back in before they harden.
+Teachers review trajectories weekly — not at term-end — so weak spots in answer-structuring or diagrams are caught and revisited before they set in.

 Where students lose marks